GreatFruitOmsk/pyqtdeploy-mirror/doc/tutorial.rst

 ``myproject.pdy`` already exists.
 A project is simply a file with a ``.pdy`` extension.

-A GUI will be displayed which consists of a ``File`` menu, a ``Build`` menu and a set of tabbed pages that handle different aspects of the application's specification.
+A GUI will be displayed which consists of a ``File`` menu and a set of tabbed pages that handle different aspects of the application's specification and building.

 The ``File`` menu contains the usual set of options to create a new project, open an existing project, save a project and rename a project.

-We will cover the ``Build`` menu in a later section.

 In this tutorial we will use the ``wiggly.py`` example that is included with PyQt.
 It consists of a single Python file, rather than a collection of